 Endocrine Question #44

-The nurse is caring for a patient with Type 1 diabetes.
-The patient is on Sliding Scale Regular insulin subcutaneous before meals and at bedtime.
+The nurse is caring for a client with Type 1 diabetes.
+The client is on Sliding Scale Regular insulin subcutaneous before meals and at bedtime.
 The sliding scale is as follows:

 -60 mg/dL – 150 mg/dL, give no insulin

 -151 mg/dL – 200 mg/dL, give 2 units Humulin R

 -201 mg/dL – 250 mg/dL, give 4 units Humulin R

 -251 mg/dL – 300 mg/dL, give 6 units Humulin R